Homemade Beef Lasagne is a huge favourite for a reason… The combination of rich bolognese sauce, creamy béchamel, pasta and cheese is hard to beat!

 - Very gradually add the milk, stirring constantly.
 Make sure each bit of milk is incorporated before you add the next bit.
 If you do this slowly on a very low heat, you should end up with a perfectly smooth béchamel sauce with no lumps and no need to whisk.
 However, if it does go wrong for some reason, you can always use a whisk to beat out the lumps.

-- When all the milk is incorporated, add the parmesan cheese, salt and pepper.
+- When all the milk is incorporated, add the parmesan cheese, salt and pepper to taste.
 (N.B.
-I use slightly salted butter, so I don’t add any extra salt here.)
+I use salted butter, so I don’t add any extra salt here.)
 Stir to combine, then turn off.

 - Put half the bolognese mixture in a large rectangular ovenproof dish.
-Lay over 6 lasagne sheets (Note: if your dish is a different shape to mine just use more or fewer lasagne sheets so that you have one layer and not much overlap).
+Lay over 3 lasagne sheets (See Note 1.)
 Pour over half the béchamel sauce.